-When a new OSG Group registers for a charter, it has to have a name.
+When a new scout group registers for a charter, it has to have a name.
 The name of the group must somehow be reflective of the community in which the group is located, whether it’s a geological feature, flora or fauna indigenous to the area, a historical event, etc. We chose to name ourselves in honor of our community’s original land inhabitants, the Tonkawa.
-Long before white settlers made their way to the central Texas region, the area was the traditional territory of several native peoples.
+Long before white settlers made their way to the central Texas region, the area was the traditional territory of several original peoples.
 We would like to acknowledge that we gather on the traditional lands of the Tonkawa, Comanche, Lipan Apache, and the Jumanos nations.
 We honor with gratitude the land itself and the people who have stewarded it though the generations.
 We commit to learn how to be better stewards of the land we inhabit, and to learn of the people of whom the land was taken away from.

 For more information regarding the Tonkawa Tribe, please visit their website at http://www.tonkawatribe.com/